Amish, how would you describe yourself?

 “Approachable and a perfectionist!”

 What are your passions in life?

 “I’m a workaholic and my work is a huge passion of mine.
 My other great love is my family.
 Spending time with my wife and my little boy is paramount.
 As many parents will relate, sometimes life, work balance is a difficult one to juggle.
 However, I am lucky that my clinical Team is brilliant at organising my work diary.”

 “There is never a typical day at the clinic!
 Every day is different, which is what I love.
 My work at the clinic involves a mix of consultations and treatments, and this can fluctuate and change.
 There is never the hard sell from myself or the clinic team to push clients into making decisions on which treatment is best for them.
 So, it may be days, weeks, or even months after our consultation that the client returns for the treatment we discussed.
 The emphasis at our clinic is always on making the client feel confident and relaxed in their decision making.
 After all, this is your face, and for many clients, any treatment undertaking is a big decision.
 We respect that.”

 What do you love most about your job?

 “There are so many aspects that I love.
 I enjoy being part of the client journey from our initial consultation, to the treatment and the follow-up.
 I love seeing a happy and confident client and knowing we have been part of that evolution or change.
 I also love my training role, passing on my expertise and experience to students.”

 Do you have any hobbies Amish?

-“If you can call entertaining my little boy a hobby, then yes, it’s one I love and am pretty good at!”
+“If you can call entertaining my little boy and girl a hobby, then yes, it’s one I love and am pretty good at!”